ansible-community/project-template/docs/maintainer_guide.md

 - Build a healthy community to increase the number of active contributors and maintainers around collections.

 Multiple maintainers can divide responsibilities among each other.

+## How to become a maintainer

+A PROJECTNAME maintainer is a contributor trusted by the community who makes significant and regular contributions to the project and who has shown themselves as a specialist in the related area.
+The maintainers have extended permissions in the project repository.

+A person interested in becoming a maintainer and satisfying the requirements may either self-nominate or be nominated by another maintainer.
+To nominate a candidate, create a GitHub issue in the relevant collection repository.

 ## Governance